-Thanks to you, the informed Hawai`i consumer, AFCR is into our third decade advocating for the interests of Hawaii’s beleaguered consumer.
+Thanks to you, the informed Hawai`i consumer, AFCR is in our third decade advocating for the interests of Hawaii’s beleaguered consumer.
 Read our proud history HERE.
 Our work continues in the present with an understanding of the past and a keen eye towards the future.
 Please “like” our Facebook page and join our email list in the right column on your computer (or at the bottom of this page on a Smart phone).

 We are non-partisan, we raise no money and are all volunteers.
 Who are our “members”?
 Anyone who hears our message, who will take the time to educate themselves about the issue at hand and will actively participate in the democratic process to help effect positive change in important public policy.
 Mahalo for supporting our work through the years. — Scott Foster, Co-Founder & Communications Director.